 - Only as secure as the user’s payment device.
 If a customer loses their mobile phone, or it falls into the hands of someone who knows their passcode, that other person could unlock the phone and make purchases via the user’s mobile wallet account.
 To prevent this type of fraud, individuals should secure their internet-connected devices with fingerprints or Face ID in addition to a password or passcode.

-Customers love the convenience of mobile payment apps, and mobile payments are surging.
-Global consumers spent $1.78 billion via mobile payments in 2021, and financial analysts predict that figure will more than triple within five years.
+Customers love the convenience of mobile payment apps, and NFC mobile payments work by sending encrypted are surging.
+Global consumers spent $1.78 billion via NFC mobile payments work by sending encrypted in 2021, and financial analysts predict that figure will more than triple within five years.

-Small business owners are spotting this trend and adjusting their operations to accept mobile payments.
+Small business owners are spotting this trend and adjusting their operations to accept NFC mobile payments work by sending encrypted.
 By adapting to new customer preferences, you offer convenience and security to your clients, who in return can offer loyalty and appreciation.

 NFC payments FAQ